bmpenuelas/fill-stack/templates/README.md

 You will have out-of-the-box https certicates issued, installed and renewed automatically.

-Just pay attention to the rate limits of LetsEncrypt, set your `.env` to `local` (*default*) or `staging` in order to not extinguish the limit. `staging` is great for developing once your project is online, but you are just testing, the certificate will be flagged as non-valid by the browser but you can accept it and continue to your site.
+Just pay attention to the rate limits of LetsEncrypt, set your `.env` to `local` (*default*) or `staging` in order to not extinguish the limit. `staging` is great for developing, the certificate will be flagged as non-valid by the browser but you can accept it and continue to your site.
 Set it to `production` to get real certificates (*caution, the limit is quite low if you keep bringing up and down the container*).
 Find more details in the [docs](https://github.com/SteveLTN/https-portal).

 Example:
 ```